onejar99/lamp-stack-docker-compose/README.md

 ```
 $ docker-compose down
 ```
-> * container instances will be removed.
+> * Container instances will be removed.
 > * MySQL data will persist in folder `db-data`.